 Cathedral served as a part of Benedictine abbey which by the early 16th century controlled approximately one-third of the wealth of England.
 When the Benedictine abbey was dissolved in 1539, the cloister and chapter house were demolished, leaving only the cathedral.

 In 1817 the outstanding novelist Jane Austen was buried in the cathedral – as her works were published anonymously, she was not famous during her life and the epitaph at her gravestone tells about her personal qualities and does not mention her writings.

 By the early 20th century the underwater part of this giant structure was in critical condition – the building was built on the peaty ground in the river valley and it was sinking.
 The church was saved by William Walker – a diver who worked here daily from 1906 to 1912 in the depth up to 6 m.
 He packed the foundations with more than 25,000 bags of concrete, 115,000 concrete blocks, 900,000 bricks.

 The crypt often, mostly in winter, is flooded up to this day.

-Winchester Cathedral is true depository of medieval and later art values – just few ones are mentioned below.
+Winchester Cathedral is a true depository of medieval and later art values – just a few are mentioned below.

 Beautiful artwork is Winchester Bible – illuminated manuscript which was made in 1160 – 1175.